 Common Conditions Detected

-Often due to trauma, rheumatoid arthritis, or congenital ligament laxity.
+Often caused by trauma, rheumatoid arthritis, or congenital ligament laxity.

 Upward displacement of the odontoid process into the foramen magnum.